Cauazadaa/metana-bootcamp/README.md

-# EVM Puzzles - Solutions and Walkthrough
+# EVM Puzzles - Solutions and Walkthrough -- module 6 folder

 ## Introduction
 This repository contains my solutions and explanations for various EVM puzzles.
 Each puzzle is analyzed, broken down into opcodes, and solved using precise transaction values.